 Once you’ve tasted the classic and crunchy sour taste of sourdough artisan bread, you’d never want to let go.
 Sourdough has a depth of intense natural flavor that just can’t be found in something made quickly from a packet of yeast.
-The method I give you to make a sourdough starter is a straightforward process, though it can be a bit confusing.
+Making and feeding sourdough starter is a straightforward process from the first day of the life of your starter.

 A sourdough starter isn’t necessarily the dough itself, it’s just the leavening you need, like your yeast, or activator, but in its natural wild form.
 Sounds pretty amazing right?
 With only two ingredients and some basic kitchen tools, from the comfort of your home, you can make sourdough starter from scratch!

-Some tips to know before you make sourdough starter
+Some tips to know before making sourdough starter

 When you want to make a sourdough starter at home, there are some few tips you need to hold onto to get the best out of it.
 Your starter is like a baby (or way better), so, bear it in mind that you are a parent, “feeding” your baby when it’s hungry, and creating favorable conditions for it to grow and live happily.
 Avoid feeding your starter with water that’s high in chlorine or chloramine content, as it can kill microbes, hence, impending fermentation.
 Distilled water or spring water is the best when it comes to creating the perfect sourdough starter.